• Free shipping on all orders

 Group Gundog

 The story of the Hungarian Vizsla is a sad but happy one.
-The love and devotion of enthusiasts saved the breed from certain extinction during World War II.
-It’s almost as if the pup knows it because of its loving nature.
-It’s an energetic dog, as its physique may suggest.
-The Vizsla embodies nobility and grace despite its brush with death.
+The love and devotion of enthusiasts saved the breed from inevitable extinction during World War II.
+They’re loving and energetic, as their physique may suggest.
+The Vizsla embodies nobility and grace despite their brush with death.

 Size Small